dimagi/commcare-hq/docs/sso/overview.rst

 .. note::
     Pay attention the difference between **authentication** and **authorization**.

-    **Authentication** is the process used to identity whether a user is who they say they are.
+    **Authentication** is the process used to identify whether the credentials a user provides are valid

     **Authorization** is the process used to determine the set of permissions to grant a user that determines what they can view or edit on the system.